jandecaluwe/urubu-quickstart/customize.md

 Advanced
 ========

-Urubu and the the technologies behind it offer a wide range of customization options.
+Urubu and the technologies behind it offer a wide range of customization options.
 On this site we can only briefly describe some possibilities.

-All layouts are defined in the *_layout* subdirectory.
+All layouts are defined in the `_layout` subdirectory.
 They are implemented as [Jinja2 Templates][jinja2].
 You can modify existing layouts or create new ones.

-A layout can *inherit* from a parent layout.
-This means that it can implement just the desired feature and reuse everything else from the parent.
-In Urubu Quickstart, all layouts inherit from `_base.html`, which defines the general look of the website.
-Likewise, when you implement services such as Disqus or Google Analytics in a layout, they are available in all child layouts.
+You can use *template inheritance* to implement just the desired feature in a layout, and reuse everything else from the parent layout.

 Urubu was designed to work well with [bootstrap], a framework of ready-to-use website components, style sheets and javascript functions.
 You can use Bootstrap features to customize your layouts.
-A more advanced and complex option would be to use another framework altogether.
+Alternatively, you can switch to another framework altogether.

-For more info on customization, start from the [urubu_manual].
+For more info on customization, start by reading the [urubu_manual].